JOP134/bigideas_final_project/README.md

-# Big Ideas Final Project
+## Big Ideas Final Project

+Overview: We are determining the best neighborhood in Pittsburgh based off of safety, using datasets from https://data.wprdc.org/.

 Team Name: